 When we booked we had hoped that we could get everything done through the Bora Bora resort * wedding co-ordinator.
 Getting the legal ceremony done possibly in the morning and then having the proper ceremony at the resort in the late afternoon.
 The hope was that the Bora Bora resort * wedding co-ordinator would help us with the legal side (we see it as a formality in the morning with the real wedding being in the afternoon – ideally we could have done this all at once but it’s not possible as you can’t legally marry at the resort).
 We’ve now been informed that the Bora Bora resort * is unable to help us with any aspect of the legal wedding arrangements (disappointing for a 5 star resort) so we really need help with this.

-But when it comes to the legalities they simply have no clue and will either tell you that it is extremely complicated to discourage you to legally marry in Tahiti (and to get them into doing something they have no experience with) or they will say the service is not available.
+So when it comes to the legalities they simply have no clue and will either tell you that it is extremely complicated to discourage you to legally marry in Tahiti (and to get them into doing something they have no experience with) or they will say the service is not available.
 Disappointing, huh?

-Trust me on this one, you better not do this with your resort if they don’t know better than you do, it will indeed feel complicated for everyone involved so save you the headache and either forego the entire legal part or go with an experienced Tahiti Wedding Planner instead, so you are sure that your wedding certificates will really be valid back home.
+That’s why you need me.
+Trust me on this one, you better not do this with your resort if they don’t know better than you do, as it will indeed feel complicated for everyone involved.
+Make yourself a favor (and avoid the headache) and either forego the entire legal part, or go with an experienced Legal Wedding Planner instead, so you can be confident that 1. your legal ceremony is happening 2. your wedding certificates will be valid back home.

 I have been going back and forth with the hotel.
 Now, they aren’t even allowing us to use the photographer of our choice.
 I’m outraged and still in the process of trying to work this out with them.
 I wish I would had known prior to booking with them.
 This is really ruining our special occasion.

-The Bora Bora Resort * was absolutely no help and just kept sending generic form letters back to answer my questions.
+The Bora Bora resort * was absolutely no help and just kept sending generic form letters back to answer my questions.
 Ultimately they just kicked me over to the concierge since we won’t have any food/guests.

-On top of that, because we’re talking luxury resorts, big names, there will be a price tag attached to pretty much anything… and most things you would not even think about at the time you book your resort: there’s a cost for holding your ceremony at a specific location in the resort, a cost for spreading flower petals in the sand, a cost for taking you to the ceremony in an outrigger canoe, a cost for adding chairs if you want to seat your witnesses or guests… this adds up quickly so it is important that you review the wedding service list to get an idea of approximate costs you should budget for the wedding day before you book your resort in Bora Bora.
+On top of that, because we’re talking luxury resorts, big names, there will be a price tag attached to pretty much anything… and most things you would not even think about at the time you book your Bora Bora resort: there’s a cost for holding your ceremony at a specific location in the resort, a cost for spreading flower petals in the sand, a cost for taking you to the ceremony in an outrigger canoe, a cost for adding chairs if you want to seat your witnesses or guests… this adds up quickly so it is important that you review the wedding menu or romantic services list to get an idea of approximate costs you should budget for the wedding day before you book your resort in Bora Bora.

 I was getting very frustrated and disheartened planning our wedding with the big resorts before I found you.
 You helped us come up with a plan that was best for us in so many ways and I truly appreciate it.